nicholas-long/kb/hacking/windows/windows-information.md

 # applocker limit allowed executables and allowed paths
 ## bypass executable blocking
 `C:\Windows\Tasks` is usually world writable and bypasses default restrictions on executables running from `C:\Windows`

+# fix downloading file with evil-winrm
+use absolute path to file